 - Easy hike for those with lower fitness levels or no desire to hike to see a sloth in the wild

-- Hot Springs are nearby for additional fun activity
+- Hot springs are nearby for an additional fun activity

 - It’s relatively small, so not worth the effort unless you’re passing through there already

 - Not a great amount of wildlife in comparison to others

 - You can’t climb the volcano (it’s not permitted and illegal)

 - Personally, I don’t think the $15 USD admission fee lived up to my highly volcanic expectations

 3 National Parks To See Sloths in Costa Rica (Along The Pacific Coast)